han-liu/SynCT_TcMRgFUS/README.md

 }
 ```

-If you have any questions, feel free to contact han.liu@vanderbilt.edu or open an Issue in this repo.
+If you have any questions, feel free to contact han.liu@siemens-healthineers.com or open an Issue in this repo.

 ## Prerequisites
 * NVIDIA GPU + CUDA + cuDNN